DanGrenier/portfolio/README.md

-# portfolio
+# Daniel Grenier's portfolio

-This is my professional portfolio
+This is my professional portfolio.
+It uses AWS and ReactJS